 Study 2: Frequency and percentage condition

 Participants were randomly assigned to frequency or percentage conditions.
 Participants read the scenario of Mr. Jones, a mental patient with the potential to harm someone when released.
-Participants then rate the risk level of patients like Mr. Jones under either frequency framing (i.e., 10 out of 100 patients) or percentage framing (i.e.10% of patients).
+Participants then rate the risk level of patients like Mr. Jones under either frequency framing (i.e., 10 out of 100 patients) or percentage framing (i.e., 10% of 100 patients).

 Study 3: Ratio bias